 For a neurology case, orient the patient’s nose to 0 degrees on all C-arm axes [1].
 Acquire the anteroposterior angles from the sagittal and axial planes [2-TXT], followed by the lateral angles from the coronal and axial planes [3-TXT].

-SCREEN: Patient’s nose being oriented to 0°on the C-arm axis.

-SCREEN: TXT: Axial plane: right and left angles of the C-arm; Sagittal plane: Cranial angle
+SCREEN: TXT: Axial plane:LAO and RAO for Frontal and Lateral views; Sagittal plane: Cranial/Caudalangle specifically for the frontal view

 SCREEN: Lateral angles being acquired from the coronal and axial planes.
-TXT: Coronal plane: Caudal angle
+TXT: Coronal plane: Vranial/Caudal angle specifically for the lateral view

 Representative Results